ggerganov/llama.cpp/examples/server/README.md

     `frequency_penalty`: Repeat alpha frequency penalty.
 Default: `0.0`, which is disabled.

-    `penalty_prompt`: This will replace the `prompt` for the purpose of the penalty evaluation.
-Can be either `null`, a string or an array of numbers representing tokens.
-Default: `null`, which is to use the original `prompt`.

     `mirostat`: Enable Mirostat sampling, controlling perplexity during text generation.
 Default: `0`, where `0` is disabled, `1` is Mirostat, and `2` is Mirostat 2.0.

     `mirostat_tau`: Set the Mirostat target entropy, parameter tau.
 Default: `5.0`